 (p) None of the software used or distributed in connection with any Company Technology, product or service (including Company software under development) is, in whole or in part, governed by a Reciprocal License.
-Company has not distributed or published to any third party any Company software or software used in any Company Technology, product, or service (including Company software under development) that is governed by a Reciprocal License.
-Company software under development) that is governed by an Reciprocal License.
+Company has not distributed or published to any third party any Company software or software used in any Company Technology, product, or service (including Company software under development) that is governed by an Reciprocal License.
 Company has not incorporated into any Company Technology, product or service any Technology, including any code, modules, utilities, or libraries that are covered in whole or in part by a license that triggers the discontinuance of some or all license rights if certain patent enforcement suits are brought by Company.
-Company has not incorporated into any software in any Company Technology, product, or service any code, modules, utilities, or libraries that are covered in whole or in part by a license that requires that Company give attribution for its use of such code, modules, utilities, or libraries.
+Company has not incorporated into any software in any Company Technology, product, or service any code, modules, utilities, or libraries that are covered in whole or in part by a license that requires that company give attribution for its use of such code, modules, utilities, or libraries.

 3.1.18 Vote Required.
-The affirmative votes of the holders of at least two-thirds of the outstanding Series B Preferred Shares, voting as a separate class, and the holders of at least two-thirds of the outstanding Series A Preferred Shares, voting as a separate class, and the holders of at least two-thirds of the outstanding Company Shares attending and voting at a duly convened shareholders' meeting or a unanimous written resolution of the shareholders of Company (the "Company Shareholder Approval") is the only vote or resolution of the holders of Company's shares that is required to approve this Agreement and the consummation of the Transactions.
+The affirmative votes of the holders of at least two-thirds of the outstanding Series B Preferred Shares, voting as a separate class, and the holders of at least two-thirds of the outstanding Series A Preferred Shares, voting as a separate class, and the holders of the outstanding Company Shares attending and voting at a duly convened shareholders' meeting or a unanimous written resolution of the shareholders of Company (the "Company Shareholder Approval") is the only vote or resolution of the holders of Company's shares that is required to approve this Agreement and the consummation of the Transactions.